mighty-gerbils/gerbil-persist/persist.md

 or at least, not for the worse, only for the better.

-Certainly there are cases when the Right Thing to do is indeed to erase some obsolete data, and stop some stale processes.
+Certainly there are cases when the Right Thing to do is indeed to erase some obsolete data, and stop some stale processes;
+but then that same cleanup could have been done at any point, even without a schema upgrade, and independently from any other upgrade.
 But in general, most existing data, should be preserved, especially so if it concerns inventory, accounting, legal matters, incomplete orders, on-going operations, etc.—anything current